 Good morning.
 I'm Dan Elliott, Chairman of the Surface Transportation Board.
-I'm happy to be here this morning, and I would like to thank the National Coal Transportation Association for extending its invitation.
+I'm happy to be here this morning.

 Today I'd like to give you a brief update on what's going on at the Surface Transportation Board and what some of my goals are for my second term.